 It’s always swing season here at Mystic Outdoors.
 It doesn’t matter if you live in the heart of steelhead country, or hundreds of miles from the nearest anadromous run.
 We believe that spey casting is for everyone.

-Picking up a two-handed fly rod for the first time can be intimidating to say the least.
+Picking up a two-handed fly rod for the first time can be intimidating.
 But with patience, practice, and a little bit of help, anyone can learn.
-Here are 3 reasons we think you should be spey casting in 2019:
+Here are 3 reasons we think you should pick up spey casting:

 1. Trout Spey and Micro Spey Options